 "Funny Aneurysm" Moment: In All the Weyrs of Pern, chapter 11, in a light-hearted exchange, Golanth boasts that "No feline would challenge me!", with F'lessan agreeing.
 Not so funny at the end of The Skies of Pern...

 F'lar actually thinks to himself that he "might as well call it rape" when he has sex with Lessa and their dragons aren't involved (this is before they actually fall in love).
 He's vaguely troubled by this but not overwhelmed with guilt or anything, and it doesn't seem to occur to him that maybe he should stop having sex with her unless she actually wants it.
 He just figures he's pretty good in bed and he'll get her to come around eventually.
-Notably, it's not actually important that F'lar actually conceive by Lessa, and the Weyrleaders and Weyrwomen are not required to sleep with each other, so he was raping her for his own pleasure.
+It's not actually important that F'lar actually conceive by Lessa, and the Weyrleaders and Weyrwomen are not required to sleep with each other, so he was raping her for his own pleasure.